 - Use different nuts - This method for candied almonds will work with any variety of nuts.
 Just be sure to adjust the cook time as needed (larger nuts may take longer) and keep an eye on them to avoid burning.

-- Add spice – This recipe includes a pinch of cayenne which gives the nuts the tiniest hint of spice, but if you want a more distinct spicy flavor, increase the cayenne or add ½ tsp of red pepper flakes.
+- Add spice - This recipe includes a pinch of cayenne which gives the nuts the tiniest hint of spice, but if you want a more distinct spicy flavor, increase the cayenne or add ½ teaspoon of red pepper flakes.

 - Add sesame seeds - These are great with white sesame seeds stirred in.
 It adds a savory aroma and extra texture.